 - We provide two downloadable kits for you to get started with.

 The Starterkit is a full-blown Kirby installation with a lot of example content, blueprints, templates and more.
 It is ideal for new users to explore many of Kirby's options and get to know the Panel.

 - Extract the contents of the ZIP file into your server's web root

 - Visit your new Kirby site in your browser at

 - Visit the Panel at

-If you want to use PHP's built-in server (not recommended), you have to start it up with Kirby's router:
+If you want to use PHP's built-in server, you have to start it up with Kirby's router: